Nogesma/cube-bot/README.md

 - Install modules : `yarn install`

  - Create a file named `.env` in the root directory.
-You will need to have the bot token, the database url, and the channels ID.
+You will need to have the bot token, the database url, the channels ID, the server ID, and the ID of the 'Champion' role'.

 #### Example :